Home Food Preservation

 Bring your canner lid with its rubber gasket and dial gauge.
 Do not bring your canner unless you have questions about its condition.

-For more canning information check out our NC State Extension Home Preservation site.
+For more canning information, check out our NC State Extension Home Preservationsite.